Article

 The short answer is yes.
 Although Article I, Section 8 of the Constitution gives the “power to lay and collect taxes, duties, imposts, and excises” to the Legislative Branch, Congress has generally delegated this power to the Executive Branch.
 This is despite the Article I, Section 5 clause that provides Congress with the sole legislative power in the United States system of government.

-What does this mean for consumers who’ve experienced higher prices at the point of sale for the past few years?
-Well, it likely means even higher prices.
+For consumers who’ve experienced higher prices at the point of sale for the past few years, tariffs likely mean even higher prices.
 Consider that Mexico and Canada, our closest geographic neighbors, are two of the United States' largest trading partners.
 In 2023, $475.2 billion and $418.6 billion of goods were imported into the United States from Mexico and Canada, respectively.

 Much of what the United States imports from Mexico is manufactured goods, including vehicles and parts.
 However, about $20 billion worth of agricultural products and livestock are imported from Mexico to the United States.
-The United States' top import from Canada is oil, and the US is the top buyer of Canadian lumber.
-A trade dispute already exists between the two countries related to this good.
+The United States' top import from Canada is oil, and the U.S. is the top buyer of Canadian lumber.

 A 25 percent tariff on all imported goods from Canada and Mexico likely means higher prices for many imported goods.
 Take vegetables, for example.
 In 2020, 77 percent of fresh vegetable imports to the United States were from Mexico.
 Another 11 percent were from Canada.
 Together, these two countries supplied the United States with some 16 billion pounds of fresh vegetables, ranging from bell peppers to tomatoes to cucumbers to squash.